AdityaCoppisetti/robotic-arm/journal.md

  before i get started on the hardware , since we are done with the cad , lets add the cad files into the repo

+my plan is that i want a microcontroller to control all the stepper motors and i want a raspberry pi to give it g code to print files or stuff because later on , ill be able to add a camera to my robotic arm and then be able to tell it to see things and pick them up. i believe that there is already an LLM model for that